rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I see it used and I also scratch my head when, say, a JSON parser error says only `"mempty"`.
 Possibly, some programmers think about the abstraction called `Alternative` when they should be thinking about something like `MonadFail`, an abstraction that allows to specify error messages.
-Abstractions seem to come with what psychologist call a _commitment bias_ (hey, I am doing `MonadPlus` damn it!).
+Abstractions seem to come with what psychologists call a _commitment bias_ (hey, I am doing `MonadPlus` damn it!).
 It is us, not the tooling, Haskell ecosystem offers a very expressive variety of abstractions.
 E.g. consider the error handling blind spot we talked about earlier.
 You can think about `Either` as a `Bifunctor` or an `ArrowChoice` argument, what typically gets our attention is its throw and forget `Monad` semantics.